Juniper Networks (NYSE:JNPR) Issues Q1 2022 Earnings Guidance

-Juniper Networks (NYSE:JNPR) issued an update on its first quarter 2022 earnings guidance on Monday morning.
+Juniper Networks (NYSE:JNPR) updated its first quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.260-$0.360 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.320.
 The company issued revenue guidance of $1.10 billion-$1.20 billion, compared to the consensus revenue estimate of $1.13 billion.

-Juniper Networks (NYSE:JNPR) last released its quarterly earnings data on Thursday, January 27th.
-The network equipment provider reported $0.56 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.53 by $0.03.
-Juniper Networks had a net margin of 5.34% and a return on equity of 9.02%.
-The company had revenue of $1.30 billion during the quarter, compared to the consensus estimate of $1.27 billion.
-During the same period in the previous year, the firm earned $0.42 earnings per share.
-Juniper Networks’s revenue for the quarter was up 6.3% on a year-over-year basis.
-Analysts forecast that Juniper Networks will post 1.39 earnings per share for the current fiscal year.
+A number of brokerages have commented on JNPR.
+JPMorgan Chase & Co. raised their price objective on Juniper Networks from $33.00 to $36.00 in a research report on Thursday, January 20th.
+Morgan Stanley lifted their price target on Juniper Networks from $25.00 to $26.00 and gave the company an underweight rating in a report on Friday, January 28th.
+KeyCorp assumed coverage on Juniper Networks in a report on Tuesday, January 18th.
+They set an overweight rating and a $46.00 price target for the company.
+Raymond James lifted their price target on Juniper Networks from $30.00 to $38.00 and gave the company an outperform rating in a report on Friday, January 28th.
+Finally, Barclays lifted their price target on Juniper Networks from $32.00 to $38.00 in a report on Friday, January 28th.
+Two research analysts have rated the stock with a sell rating, two have given a hold rating and eight have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Juniper Networks has a consensus rating of Buy and an average target price of $34.67.

-Several analysts recently issued reports on the stock.
-JPMorgan Chase & Co. upped their price target on shares of Juniper Networks from $33.00 to $36.00 in a report on Thursday, January 20th.
-Bank of America raised shares of Juniper Networks from an underperform rating to a buy rating and upped their price target for the company from $22.00 to $40.00 in a report on Tuesday, January 11th.
-Raymond James upped their price target on shares of Juniper Networks from $30.00 to $38.00 and gave the company an outperform rating in a report on Friday, January 28th.
-Barclays upped their price target on shares of Juniper Networks from $32.00 to $38.00 in a report on Friday, January 28th.
-Finally, Citigroup upped their price target on shares of Juniper Networks from $19.00 to $25.00 in a report on Friday, January 28th.
-Two research analysts have rated the stock with a sell rating, two have given a hold rating and seven have given a buy rating to the company.
-According to MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $34.21.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 22nd.
+Investors of record on Tuesday, March 1st will be paid a $0.21 dividend.
+This is a positive change from Juniper Networks’s previous quarterly dividend of $0.20.
+The ex-dividend date is Monday, February 28th.
+This represents a $0.84 annualized dividend and a yield of 2.49%.
+Juniper Networks’s payout ratio is currently 105.26%.

-In related news, Director William Stensrud sold 10,000 shares of the stock in a transaction dated Friday, February 4th.
-The shares were sold at an average price of $35.39, for a total value of $353,900.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Rami Rahim sold 5,555 shares of the stock in a transaction dated Wednesday, December 15th.
-The shares were sold at an average price of $33.75, for a total transaction of $187,481.25.
+In other Juniper Networks news, CEO Rami Rahim sold 5,555 shares of the business’s stock in a transaction on Friday, December 17th.
+The stock was sold at an average price of $33.58, for a total value of $186,536.90.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO Kenneth Bradley Miller sold 6,000 shares of the business’s stock in a transaction on Tuesday, February 1st.
+The stock was sold at an average price of $34.78, for a total value of $208,680.00.
 The disclosure for this sale can be found here.
-Insiders have sold 27,110 shares of company stock valued at $936,598 in the last 90 days.
-Insiders own 1.30% of the company’s stock.
+In the last ninety days, insiders sold 38,220 shares of company stock worth $1,321,449.
+1.30% of the stock is owned by insiders.

-A hedge fund recently raised its stake in Juniper Networks stock.
-Morgan Stanley raised its holdings in Juniper Networks, Inc. (NYSE:JNPR) by 28.9% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 2,176,905 shares of the network equipment provider’s stock after acquiring an additional 487,563 shares during the quarter.
-Morgan Stanley owned 0.67% of Juniper Networks worth $59,538,000 as of its most recent filing with the Securities and Exchange Commission.
-92.50% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in Juniper Networks stock.
+Morgan Stanley grew its holdings in Juniper Networks, Inc. (NYSE:JNPR) by 28.9% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 2,176,905 shares of the network equipment provider’s stock after purchasing an additional 487,563 shares during the quarter.
+Morgan Stanley owned about 0.67% of Juniper Networks worth $59,538,000 as of its most recent filing with the SEC.
+92.50% of the stock is owned by institutional investors and hedge funds.

 About Juniper Networks